- Schedule class visits and exchanges for the spring semester, as appropriate

 - Any other materials or information that the non-tenured faculty member would like to have considered

 Those non-tenured faculty who will stand for tenure in the coming fall should also be compiling a list of three to six potential outside reviewers.
 This list should be submitted to the chair by the end of spring break, preferably earlier.
 Prior to soliciting the reviewers, the chair should submit to the dean of the faculty potential reviewers’ names and institutions as well as their relationship to the faculty member, if any.
-Templates for the letters to be sent to external reviewers, inviting and confirming their participation, can be found in the online Chairs’ Handbook in the Supplementary Information and Forms section.
-See Faculty Handbook for details on the selection and solicitation of outside reviewers
+Templates for the letters to be sent to external reviewers, inviting and confirming their participation, can be found in the online Chairs’ Handbook in the Additional information, forms and templates section.
+See Faculty Handbook for details on the selection and solicitation of outside reviewers.
+(Faculty Handbook, II-M)

-As your searches conclude or enter the final stages, remember that Marybeth Mitts, the Manager of Spouse Partner Resources is available to answer questions that you or your candidates might have about employment for spouses and partners.
+As your searches conclude or enter the final stages, remember that Cecilia Hirsch, the Manager of Spouse Partner Resources is available to answer questions that you or your candidates might have about employment for spouses and partners.

 Please notify the dean of the faculty office of the results of your searches.